Enhanced stability of pressure relief valves: mechanistic design and analysis: Valve geometry and effective area curve

-The equivalent discharge angles $\varphi$ were calculated from the CFD by solving \eqref{eq:Aeff_from_Aft} for $\cos(\varphi)$, given the computed values of $A_{\rm eff}$ and $C_d$.
-Figure \ref{figAeffJetAngleGrid}(b) shows these computed angles (as red `+' markers) compared to the expected angles from the geometry (continuous blue lines).
+The equivalent discharge angles $\varphi$ were calculated from the CFD by solving Eq.~\eqref{eq:Aeff_from_Aft} for $\cos(\varphi)$, given the computed values of $A_{\rm eff}$ and $C_d$.
+The third column of Fig.~\ref{figAeffJetAngleGrid} shows these computed angles (as red `+' markers) compared to the expected angles from the geometry (continuous blue lines).
 In some cases fitting was not possible.
 For example, in the topmost case the geometrical deflection angle is $0^\circ$, which gives the highest $\hat{A}_{\rm eff}$ for a given $C_d$ according to Eq.~\eqref{eq:Aeff-estimation}, however, the simulated $\hat{A}_{\rm eff}$ values are (marginally) higher than their analytically estimated counterparts in all but one point, therefore no valid $\varphi$ exists in these cases.
-For these points, the closest approximations of $\varphi=0$ are shown in Fig.~\ref{figAeffJetAngleGrid}(b) (marked by red circles).
+For these points, the closest approximations of $\varphi=0$ are shown in Fig.~\ref{figAeffJetAngleGrid} (marked by red circles).
 Interestingly, these differences are quite significant in the second ($\varphi = 45^\circ$) case --- the simulated $\hat{A}_{\rm eff}$ values are even higher than in the $\varphi = 0^\circ$ case.
-This observation suggests, given that the discharge coefficient is well-defined, there exists some additional fluid mechanical phenomenon related to the precise valve geometry.
+This observation suggests, given that the discharge coefficient is well-defined, there appears to exist an additional fluid-mechanical effect related to the precise valve geometry.
 Nevertheless, the results confirm that Eqs.~\eqref{eq:Aeff-estimation} and \eqref{eq:hat_Aeff} sufficiently capture the effect of momentum forces and give a simple, yet relatively accurate estimation for the effective area.

-For more complicated valve geometries than these simple disk or cone valves (e.g.~if a housing is present) more irregular effective area-versus-lift functions can been found, see e.g.~\cite{Song2013} and \cite{BazsoHos2015}.
-In these cases f we advise that either specific CFD simulations or experimental measurements would still need to be conducted in order to find accurate approximations to $A_{\rm eff}(x)$.
+For valve geometries that are more complex than these simple disk or cone valves (e.g.~if a housing is present) more irregular effective area-versus-lift functions can be found, see e.g.~\cite{Song2013} and \cite{BazsoHos2015}.
+In these cases, we advise that either specific CFD simulations or experimental measurements would still need to be conducted in order to find accurate approximations to $A_{\rm eff}(x)$.